 If you have store-bought jerky, the first thing you should check is any damage to the seals of the packaging.
 Unsealed packaging will allow moisture and bacteria inside, causing mold to grow.

 Provided the seal isn’t broken, you should look for signs of degradation.
-Any changes in color and texture, and your jerky probably won’t be particularly nice, though it won’t be unsafe to eat.
+Any changes in color and texture, and your jerky probably won’t be particularly tasty, even though it should be safe to eat.

 How Do I Store Jerky?

-The way jerky is made means that it lasts for a lot longer than normal meat products.
+The way jerky is made means that it lasts much longer than normal meat products.
 The drying process involves salting the meat, which helps to draw out excess moisture and preserve the beef.
 Then, the jerky is vacuum-sealed or nitrogen-flushed, preventing unwanted bacteria or moisture from getting in.